 - Earn points for every pound you spend, to redeem with a range of shopping, travel and lifestyle partners.

-- Travel benefits including hotel room and car rental upgrades.
+- Travel benefits including airport lounge access, and hotel room or car rental upgrades.

 Comparison of lounge access cards

 Looking for free airline lounge membership?
 N26 could be for you